-Types of Headaches
+Types of Headaches linked to TMJ

-- Primary headaches, including tension, migraine, and cluster headaches.
+- Primary headaches including tension, migraine and cluster headaches

-- Secondary headaches are a sign of other conditions like meningitis, encephalitis, brain tumors, or brain injuries
+- Secondary headaches are a sign of other conditions like meningitis, encephalitis, brain tumors or brain injuries

-- Cranial neuralgias, facial pain, and other headaches
+- Cranial neuralgias, facial pain and other headaches

 Tension headaches present as diffuse pain across the entire head or a region of the head, and are often accompanied by muscle aches and tightness across the forehead.
-TMJ can contribute to tension headaches, increasing their frequency, length, or severity.
-If you have tension headaches, especially morning headaches, neuromuscular evaluation is an essential part of your treatment.
+TMJ can contribute to tension headaches, increasing their frequency, length or severity.
+If you have tension headaches, especially morning headaches, neuromuscular evaluation is an essential part of your TMJ diagnosis.

 Migraine headaches are still not completely understood, but can be triggered and mediated by TMJ as well as sleep apnea.
 TMJ treatment can provide an important complement to your other migraine treatments.